ChazzyChazz18/CostumerManagementApp/README.md

 # CustomerManagementApp
-A simple costumer management app developed in android with java
+A simple customer management app developed in android with java